Carroll County Courthouse (Ohio)

 The Carroll County Courthouse is located in Carrollton, Ohio, and is the second for the county.
 It was designed by architect Frank Weary in the Second Empire style.
-The courthouse was placed on the National Register of Historic Places on 1974-10-22.
+The courthouse was listed on the National Register of Historic Places in 1974.

 History

 Carroll County was established in 1833 and carved from Columbiana, Harrison, Jefferson, Stark and Tuscarawas counties.
 The first courthouse was built in Carrollton in 1834 and was a simple two-story brick building with a cupola topping off the structure.
 The first courthouse was designed by Peter Herold and James McMullin was contracted as the builder.
 When McMullin failed to meet expectations and the contract was awarded to John Lacey who also failed to honor his contract.
 The county wished to finish the construction and in desperation placed the contract with John Rankin.
 Unfortunately for the county, Rankin too failed to meet the obligations of the contract and George Hampson was selected instead.
 Hampson remained at this post and saw the courthouse into completion in 1837.

 The courthouse was determined to be too small and a new courthouse was selected from the architect Frank Weary.
 The design submitted was in the Second Empire style popular for courthouses.